Granite-The-Trust-Company/Granite-The-Trust-Company/index.md

 ---

-# The Trust Company

-A reimagineing of where trust should lie.
+A reimagining of where trust should lie.

 Stay tuned.

 ---

 Copyright 2017 Granite, The Trust Company